LindaC23/ai4all-final-project/README.md

-# (UPDATE IN README.md) Project Title

-(UPDATE IN README.md)
-Briefly describe the purpose/result(s) of your project, the skills you applied, and the AI4ALL Ignite program.

-*EXAMPLE:*
+# Solar Detection

-*Uncovered and meticulously analyzed three distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*
+Created a machine learning model predicting whether a location was optimal for placing solar panels based on power output, employing advanced Python techniques and XGboost regression algorithmn, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.

 ## Problem Statement <!--- do not change this line -->